We make contracts to do business and protect our interests.

 Compensatory damages cover direct losses that result from the breach, while consequential damages address indirect or special losses that were foreseeable at the time of contract formation.

-2. Rescission: Rescission involves canceling the contract and restoring the parties to their pre-contractual positions.
+- Rescission: Rescission voids the contract and makes the parties whole to their position before the agreement was executed.
 This remedy is typically invoked in cases of fraud, misrepresentation, mistake, or when the contract is deemed voidable.
 Rescission wipes out the legal effect of the contract as if it never existed.

 Understanding breach of contract requires a nuanced grasp of these types of breaches and the available legal consequences.
 This knowledge empowers parties to navigate disputes effectively and seek appropriate remedies to rectify contractual violations.